 - giving you insight into the strengths and weaknesses of potential volunteers

 - Have fun.
 Plan a special event for the club members this summer and invite potential adult volunteers.
 You’ll give them the opportunity to begin getting to know the kids and the other club leaders, as well as seeing how much fun club is.
 If you invite parents, you may be able to approach them afterward about getting more involved in club.
 Event ideas:

 - Police visit.
 See if your local police department has a children’s program about bike safety, water safety or “street smarts.”

 - Pinecar derby.
 CLICK HERE for a derby event kit with complete plans.

 - Water fun day.
 Think water balloons, water slides (plastic tarps and hoses), and wading pools filled with water—or sand.

 - BOLT Life Skills Training.
 It takes four half-hour sessions to do, so choose one to do all at once in a couple of hours on a Saturday or spend it out over your summer.
-With over 26 BOLT Life Skill Leader Guides to choose from you are sure to find a great fit for your club.
+With 36 BOLT Life Skill Leader Guides to choose from you are sure to find a great fit for your club.

 - Put kids in the bulletin.
 Ask club members, “What are you looking forward to about Pioneer Clubs when it starts in the fall?”
 Put several kids’ answers in the church bulletin each week.
 You may be able to choose some older kids and ask if they can write something about what they appreciated about their club leaders.
 Explain that you’re trying to get people interested in becoming leaders, and they can help.
 Give them some ideas, such as “I liked that my club leader cares about me” or “My club leader always helped us have fun.”